-Can I Add to this Mashed Potatoes Recipe?
+Can I Add Flavor to this Mashed Potatoes Recipe?

 Of course!
 I absolutely love some finely chopped green onion on top of potatoes, and definitely a good crack of some fresh black pepper.
 If you’re looking for a richer tasting mashed potato, substitute the whole milk with heavy cream, and add a tablespoon or two of whipped cream cheese.
 A dollop of sour cream is something I also highly recommend, as it adds a silky texture and a touch of balancing acidity to the mashed potatoes, too!

 Fresh herbs (like rosemary, thyme, and chives) are a wonderful addition, and I would add just a half teaspoon of finely chopped fresh herbs in with the butter and salt before mashing the potatoes.
 The flavor could be overpowering with such a small recipe, so start with a small amount and add more as you see fit.

 Spices such as garlic powder or onion powder are also a great addition; I would also start small with these amounts and only use 1/4 teaspoon so the flavor isn’t overpowering.
-Mas either one in with the butter and salt, too.
+Mash either one in with the butter and salt, too.

 I’ve actually been making a TON of mashed potatoes this week (so I can get all of the recipes perfected and ready for you before your Thanksgiving dinner is here!).
 While they’re all SUPER delicious, there’s something so comforting and delightful about these simple mashed potatoes.
 The simple buttery flavor and the creamy texture are just so perfect for any holiday meal (or any meal, really).
 I sincerely hope this becomes your go-to small batch mashed potato recipe, even if you want to add garlic or other flavors!